E-Dmz/tutos/tuto-connect.md

 - just remember you're not on your local `Terminal`
 - you may want to run multiple `Terminal`s in parallel
 - I usually launch `jupyter lab` and then run commands on `jupyter lab`'s `Terminal`
-- to run `jupyter lab` or any other server, all you need is: *Port forwarding* (next section)
+- to run `jupyter lab` or any other service, all you need is: `Port forwarding` **(next section!)**

 ## SSH with Port forwarding
-With the following command, you both connect to your desktop and redirect one desktop's port to one of your laptop's port.
+With the following command, you both connect to your desktop and redirect a remote port to a local port.
 ```bash
 # ssh login and port forwarding
 ssh <username>@<my_public_IP> -p<ssh_port> -L <source_port>:localhost:<destination_port>